By Tony Dramis, Senior DC Network Operations Manager and Arnold Mallett, Houston Plant manager

-We look at inventories of specific items most needed post-hurricane, such as Clorox regular bleach and Clorox germicidal bleach.
+We look at inventories of specific items most needed post-hurricane.
 We track developing storms and make sure the plants most likely to be affected, or which need to ramp up production, are prepared.
 We make sure transportation teams to deliver the bleach where it’s needed most are in place.
 And we also work with our Community Relations group to make sure we’re in touch with the American Red Cross and other disaster relief partners so we can respond promptly to any urgent requests for product donations.

 They say an ounce of prevention is worth a pound of cure, and the same goes for preparedness.
 While Clorox can’t impact the course of these storms, we can support an efficient recovery by making sure people can access the Clorox products they need when they need them in a stressful, uncertain time.

 This is simply one more way Clorox is committed to serving the communities where we live and operate.